zkactivity/electron/docs/api/web-contents.md

 * `options` Object (optional)
   * `mode` String - Opens the devtools with specified dock state, can be `right`, `bottom`, `undocked`, `detach`.
 Defaults to last used dock state.
+  * `activate` Boolean (optional) - Whether to bring the opened devtools window to the foreground.
+The default is `true`.
   In `undocked` mode it's possible to dock back.
 In `detach` mode it's not.

 Opens the devtools.